nilern/Kyy/_posts/2020-11-30-lexing-arithmetic.md

 ```

 `collect`ing an `Iterator` of `Result`s into a `Result<Vec<_>, _>` is a nice
-trick (although not very discoverable; whereas in Haskell the more general
+trick (although not very discoverable).
+In Haskell the more general pattern
-pattern `traverse` is in constant use).
-But this token printing will not last
+`traverse` is in constant use.
+In any case this token printing will not last
 long; in the next post we will parse the token stream into an abstract syntax
 tree, a much more useful data structure.